yanglixiaoshen/ProVQA/README.md

-# Blind visual quality assessment on omnidirectional or 360 video (ProVQA)
+# (TIP 2022) Blind visual quality assessment on omnidirectional or 360 video (ProVQA)

 Blind VQA for 360° Video via Progressively Learning from Pixels, Frames and Video